crest-summit/summit-email-templates/proposal/compliance/dodNotice.md

 **ACTION REQUIRED:**

 * Review the [Attachment A: Memo to Faculty Proposing Research Funded by DoD](https://oesrc.researchcompliance.vt.edu/sites/oesrc.researchcompliance.vt.edu/files/attachment_a_dod_memo.pdf)
-* Login to Summit (summmit.vt.edu) and answer the following questions in the OESRC compliance subsection of proposal ${proposal.identifier}
+* Login to Summit (summit.vt.edu) and answer the following questions in the OESRC compliance subsection of proposal ${proposal.identifier}
     * As defined in the OESRC Attachment A, Is this Fundamental Research?
     * Would you like to include the "dual use" developmental items language?